A7R7/A7R7.github.io/content/posts/emaxbound-configuration/index.md

 [Org-auto-tangle](https://github.com/yilkalargaw/org-auto-tangle) Automatically and Asynchronously tangles org files on save.
 Adding the option `#+auto_tangle: t` in an org file to auto-tangle.
-Or setting the `org-auto-tangle-default` variable to t to configure auto-tangle as the default behavior for all org buffers.
-In this case, it can be disabled for some buffers by adding `#+auto_tangle:nil`.
+Or setting `org-auto-tangle-default` to t to configure auto-tangle as the default behavior for all org buffers.
+In this case, it can be disabled for some buffers by adding `#+auto_tangle: nil`.

 ```elisp
 (use-package org-auto-tangle